 Health Concerns Associated with Pregnant Women

-One of the problems faced by most pregnant women is edema, a venous disorder, simply known as fluid retention either in a specific part of the body usually the limbs, or the whole body.
-Another is a varicose vein (bulging veins), this can be very uncomfortable.
-After several studies explain how to manage pregnancy-related body changes, it was discovered that compression sock can help reduce swelling and also move excess fluid out of the legs significantly causing overall relief (Dresang, Lee T., et al. 2008).
+One of the problems most pregnant women face is edema, which is a venous disorder.
+More commonly called “fluid retention”, edema can affect a specific part of the body, most commonly the limbs and extremities, or the entire body.
+Another problem is varicose (bulging) veins, which can also be very uncomfortable.
+After numerous studies regarding the management of pregnancy-related body changes and pain were conducted, it was discovered that compression sock can help reduce swelling and move excess fluid out of the legs, significantly providing overall relief (Dresang, Lee T., et al. 2008).

 Are Compression Socks Safe to Wear During Pregnancy?

 It is normal to be concerned about the health safety associated with compression socks for women during their pregnancy or third trimester.
-The answer to this is yes!
-Compression socks are safe for wear by pregnant women, however, this comes with some conditions:
+The answer is yes!
+Compression socks are safe to wear during pregnancy if certain conditions are met:

-- The supervision of a health physician (Gynecologist preferably), while making choice on the type of compression needed (based on pressure level) and how long the compression socks are to be worn.
+- Always consult your health-care provider or, preferably, your gynecologist regarding the type of compression needed based on pressure levels and how long the socks are to be worn.

-- Specification on what stage pregnancy should a maternity compression socks be suitable for.
+- Your health-care professional should also advise you on what stage of your pregnancy compression socks would be suitable for.

-Furthermore, several kinds of research have been made annually to verify how helpful the wearing of compression socks is for pregnant women.
+Ongoing research is being conducted to verify the advantages of wearing compression socks during pregnancy.
 An article published by The International Journal of Obstetrics and Gynaecology highlighted that their research indicated that compression therapy improved medical symptoms associated with venous congestions and blood circulation of the legs during pregnancy periods and postpartum.
 It was also discovered from the research that consistent use of compression during periods of pregnancy and after birth, alleviates the development of blood clots causing obstruction of the blood vessels.

-Compression stockings or hosiery are specially modified fabrics, designed to help sooth pains and uncomfortable symptoms on the lower body parts.
+Compression stockings or hosiery are specially modified fabrics designed to help sooth pains and uncomfortable symptoms on the lower body parts.
 They are usually elastic and modified to mount a certain amount of pressure on the affected area.
 Athletes use compression socks to relieve pain on the legs during vigorous exercise.
-However, individuals with medical-related conditions use them for treatment therapy.
+Individuals with medical-related conditions also use them for treatment therapy.

-The need to wear compression socks arises for a pregnant woman in need of relief from pregnancy-related leg cramps.
-Although leg cramps are normal pregnancy experiences, it can be really frustrating to be confined to a bed because your legs hurt.
-Compression socks, not only relieve your pain, but it will also help shift your weight off your legs so that they feel lighter and easier to carry.
+The need to wear compression socks arises from pregnant women in need of relief from pregnancy-related leg cramps.
+Although leg cramps are normal pregnancy experiences, it can be really frustrating to be confined to bed because your legs hurt.
+Compression socks not only relieve your pain but will also help shift your weight off your legs so that they feel lighter and easier to carry.
 Compression socks hug your legs with a pressure comfortable enough to make your feet feel lighter while enabling blood movement up your body.

 Who Wears Compression Support Stockings?

-Well since compressions socks can be basically referred to as nice stretchy and fitted socks that give relief to the muscles and aid blood circulation, literally, there’s no that would not want that right!
+Since compressions socks can be basically referred to as nice stretchy and fitted socks that give relief to the muscles and aid blood circulation, literally everyone could benefit from wearing compression socks.

 Although this article is focusing on maternity compressions, compression socks are worn by lots of individuals for different reasons.
 They include but are not limited to: